If you can’t measure it, you can’t improve it.

 You should also set targets related to enhancing your brand reputation.
-If you offer top-notch services to the customers, it will automatically elevate brand’s reputation.
-On the other hand, poor service can deteriorate the reputation of brand.
+If you offer top-notch services to the customers, it will automatically elevate the brand’s reputation.
+On the other hand, poor service can deteriorate the reputation of the brand.

 Customer reviews are a great way of building a positive brand image.
 Once you are sure that your customers are leaving on a happy note, you can ask them for reviews.

 #21.
 Positive Word of Mouth